Kannmu/Kannmu.github.io/_posts/ACM User Manual/2023-10-19-ACM-Story-Between-Me-And-The-Database.md

 **<span style="color: blue;">Q:</span>** What is your **<span style="color: #1683C7;">  first impression </span>**when you open the ACM Web?

-**<span style="color: red;">A:</span>** **Professional:** Giving a professional and academic feel.
-It has a concise and clear web design that highlights the importance and value of academic research.
+**<span style="color: red;">A:</span>** **Professional:** In summary, the website offers a professional and academic ambiance with a clear and concise web design that emphasizes the significance of academic research.

-**Rich content:** Displaying a large number of academic research results and resources, such as some outstanding papers, summaries of research results and citations, which can attract people to further understand and explore.
+It provides a wealth of academic research resources, including exceptional papers, research summaries, and citations, which can pique users' interest for further exploration.

-**Friendliness:**Friendly and easy to use.
-The intuitive user interface provides easy operation and navigation.
-There are also some help documents or guides to better use the ACM database.
+In addition, its user-friendly interface ensures effortless navigation and operation, complemented by helpful documents and guides to enhance the utilization of the ACM database.

 **<span style="color: blue;">Q:</span>** How do you feel about **<span style="color: #1683C7;"> using ACM for the first time </span>**?

-**<span style="color: red;">A:</span>** I feel a little confused when using ACMdatabase for the first time, and need some time to get familiar with the search interface and functions.
-But I was impressed by the rich academic resources and high quality papers included in the ACM database.
-It provides papers on a wide range of research areas and topics, which can help find relevant literature to support research efforts.
+**<span style="color: red;">A:</span>** My first experience with the ACM database was a bit confusing, and it took me some time to become acquainted with the search interface and its functions.

+However, I was truly impressed by the extensive academic resources and the high-quality papers available in the ACM database.

+It covers a wide spectrum of research areas and topics, making it a valuable resource for finding relevant literature to support research endeavors.

 **<span style="color: blue;">Q:</span>** What **<span style="color: #1683C7;"> challenges </span>** have you encountered during your usage?